weapons-and-armor

 Beyond tools, ninjas transformed items of clothing and personal accessories into covert weapons.
 Umbrellas, for example, could have a steel rib sharpened to a point, turning it into a spear when closed.
 Fans, often carried by all social classes, could conceal a blade in the wood ribs—the tessen or war fan was used to block knife thrusts or strike pressure points.
 Women ninjas (kunoichi) used hairpins and ornamental combs that could hold poison or be used as lockpicks.
 A sake bottle could be broken into a jagged weapon, and a simple wooden clog (geta) could be thrown to trip an enemy or used as a blunt instrument.
 Even chopsticks, when held correctly, could act as short stabbing tools against eyes or throat.

 One particularly ingenious item was the kusari-gama, a hybrid weapon combining a sickle, a chain, and a weight—but it could be disassembled into separate everyday components.
 The chain could be hidden as a belt, the sickle as a farming tool, and the weight as a purse charm.
 This modularity allowed ninjas to pass inspections while remaining armed.
 Similar designs existed for walking canes that concealed a blade or a blowgun.
 The principle was always to hide in plain sight.
+Another example is the shinobi shozoku (ninja clothing) itself, which was often dark blue or gray to blend with shadows, but the fabric could contain pockets and loops for various tools.
+The obi (sash) could store a small saw or a set of lockpicks.
+Even the straw sandals (waraji) had hollowed sections where flint or poison could be hidden.

 Training Methods for Improvised Combat